HealthCatalyst/Fabric.Cashmere/guides/analytics/tableau/navbar.md

 ![Navbar Example](./assets/analytics/tableau/navbarexample.png "Navbar Example")

 The navbar is one of the most distinguishing elements of a Cashmere application.
-It is a hallmark of the Health Catalyst brand on all the platforms Health Catalyst delivers content.
+It is a hallmark of the Health Catalyst app brand on all platforms.
-For the reason, the styling of the navbar should not be altered from the template.
+For this reason, the styling of the navbar should not be altered from the template.

-The Navbar is the a Horizontal Container with a fixed 50px height containing the following hierarchy:
+The Navbar is a Horizontal Container with a fixed 50px height.
+Below is the hierarchy for the container (a floating item called "Selected Highlight" is also part of the navbar):

 ![Navbar Hierarchy](./assets/analytics/tableau/navbarhierarchy.png "Navbar Hierarchy")